gboehl/econpizza/docs/boehl_hommes.rst

    d f(x_{t-1}, x_t, x_{t+1} ) < d x_{t-1},
    d f(x_{t-1}, x_t, x_{t+1} ) < d x_{t+1}.

-This is also the weakness of the method: not every DSGE model (that is Blanchard-Kahn determined) sense is such backward-and-forward contraction.
+This is also the weakness of the method: not every DSGE model (that is determined in the Blanchard-Kahn sense) is such backward-and-forward contraction.
 In most cases the algorithm converges anyways, but convergence is not guaranteed.

+The following example shows how to use the shooting method on the simple New Keynesian model.

 .. code-block:: python